How to Become a Utilization Review Nurse

 Hover over any state to explore local income and job growth data.

-Employment of RNs is expected to grow by 19 percent between 2012 and 2022, according to the US Department of Labor.
+Employment of RNs is expected to grow by 16% between 2014 and 2024, according to the US Department of Labor.
 This is considerably faster than the average for all occupations.

 Recent US health care reform efforts aim to improve health care quality while containing costs.
 This will likely create many UR positions for nurses in the near future, especially within insurance companies and government agencies.